CSSLabNKU/fuzzyPSM/README.md

 ### Research Paper

 The paper is available at the [IEEE Xplore](https://ieeexplore.ieee.org/document/7579775).

-You can cite our work with the following BibTeX entry:
+<b>If you use any part of our codes, you are committed to cite the following paper:</b>

 ```latex
 @inproceedings{wang2016fuzzypsm,